 When you create an investment strategy, understanding your risk tolerance is critical.
 This can be determined by several factors based on your short- and long-term goals.
 For example, you will likely have a higher risk tolerance when you’re building wealth as a new investor than when you’re maintaining wealth as you near retirement.

 Either way, it is important to discuss what you are comfortable with in your meetings with your financial team.
 Your risk tolerance can also change with the flows of the market.
 Communication with your financial team is critical so you can rebalance your portfolio if needed.
 Remember, changes can always be made, but as mentioned earlier, you want them to align with your financial plan.

 Check your tax efficiency

 Another important part of your financial strategy is your tax efficiency.
 Taxes naturally play a big part in your expenses and your portfolio strategy.
-As we near a recession, it is a great time to talk with your financial advisor about your taxable accounts.
 You may want to consider tax-loss harvesting.
 This is when you sell some investments at a loss to offset gains you may have realized from other investments, which can help reduce your tax bill.
 Or, you may want to convert an account to a different position to support your financial goals, which would also change your tax bill.

 Turn off the noise

 We live in a 24/7 news cycle, which can be overwhelming and produce anxiety.
 It is hard to escape the constant chatter that surrounds the economy; however, it is important to take a break.
 Rather than becoming consumed with the daily headlines, lean on your financial plan and team.
 A strong partner will provide consult and comfort in volatile times.

 The different cycles of the economy are intimidating, but know they are cyclical and will rebound.
 As we head into more economic uncertainty, rely on your financial plan and team to steer you through.